gnomon-/who_goes_there/John-W-Campbell_Who-Goes-There_1938.markdown

 "You mean if we don't come out?" asked Barclay.
 "I was wondering if a nice running account of an eruption or an earthquake via radio — with a swell windup by using a stick of decanite under the microphone — would help.
 Nothing, of course, will entirely keep people out.
 One of those swell, melodramatic 'last-man-alive-scenes' might make 'em go easy though."

-Garry smiled with genuine humor. "is everybody in camp trying to figure that out too?"
+Garry smiled with genuine humor.
+"Is everybody in camp trying to figure that out too?"

 Copper laughed.
 "What do you think, Garry?
 We're confident we can win out.
 But not too easy about it, I guess."